 This course continues work in diatonic harmony and moves into the grammar and structure of basic chromatic harmony.
 Foundational concepts behind form in tonal music and skills to better understand, hear, identify, and perform basic chromatic music in the common practice tonal style.

 Corequisite: MUSI 121.
-Prerequisite: MUSI 101A.
+Prerequisite: MUS 101A.
+Numeric grade only.